King of New York: Filming

+Principal photography began on April 19 and June 14, 1989.
 King of New York was shot entirely in and around New York City.
-According to Abel Ferrara, then-owner Donald Trump gave him permission to film at the Plaza Hotel at no charge, on the condition that Walken would pose for a photograph with Ivana Trump, who was a fan of the actor.
-Filming locations included Sing Sing, the Plaza Hotel, Times Square, Times Square–42nd Street/Port Authority Bus, Terminal station, Williamsburg, Queensboro Bridge, Fifth Avenuel Ossining, and Saranac Lake.
+According to Ferrara, then-owner Donald Trump gave him permission to film at the Plaza Hotel at no charge, on the condition that Walken would pose for a photograph with Ivana Trump, who was a fan of the actor.

+Filming locations included Sing Sing, the Plaza Hotel, Times Square, Times Square–42nd Street station, Williamsburg, Queensboro Bridge, Fifth Avenue, Ossining, and Saranac Lake.
+Silvercup Studios served as the main studio.